 In addition to soaking up the stunning views, you can paddle beneath soaring cliffs and hike through the forest as part of your camping excursion at Bon Echo, which is located in southeastern Ontario.

-“The park features several pristine Canadian Shield lakes which provide a secluded experience,” says Ontario Parks.
+“The park features several pristine Canadian Shield lakes which provide a secluded experience,” says Ontario Parks in its camping section.

 “Visitors may be able to spot moose foraging or red cardinal flowers growing along the marshy banks in August.”

-Other activities include rock climbing, fishing, hunting, biking, boating, as well as paddle board, paddle boat, and kayak rentals.
+Other activities include rock climbing, fishing, hunting, biking, boating, as well as paddle boarding, paddle boat, and kayak rentals.

 View this post on Instagram